cfsimplicity/spreadsheet-cfml/README.md

 The following examples assume the file containing the script is in the same location as the spreadsheet.cfc.

 You will probably want to place the spreadsheet library files in a central location with an application mapping, and instantiate the component using its dot path (e.g. `New myLibrary.spreadsheet.spreadsheet();`).
+[How to create mappings](http://stackoverflow.com/questions/12073714/components-mapping-in-railo).

 ```
 spreadsheet	=	New spreadsheet();